avito-tech/avito-android/docs/content/docs/projects/CiSteps.md

 Plugin creates chains of tasks for CI, encapsulating it under single gradle task.

-For example, scenario "Pull Request checks".\
-Typically, you need to create multiple CI builds and wire them into a chain.\
-Chain configuration and parameters leak to CI server settings, and you have less control over their's changes inside grade. \
-It makes sense if resources of single machine limited, but if all chain could run effectively (e.g. tasks runs in parallel and server has extra resources) on single machine, having all configuration in Gradle has benefits.

 ## Getting started

 Apply the plugin in the app's `build.gradle` file: